 Fiona Comfort Madraa joined Seed Effect Uganda in April of 2019 as Headquarter’s Human Resource Officer.
 In this role, Fiona learned the inner workings of what it takes to make Seed Effect run effectively.
 She developed rapport with her colleagues, which was not limited to the Head Office and Branch Staff in Adjumani, but rather span across all four of Seed Effect’s branches.
 This gave her unique insight and a first hand look into the nuances of each location.
 She often served as James’ right hand woman in regards to licensure and other critical work that keeps Seed Effect’s position as an officially recognized non-profit and maintains a healthy realtionship with the Ugandan government.

-This unique skill set coupled with Fiona’s gifts of strategic thinking, a thoughtful, clear communication style, and a deep reverence and reliance on the Lord resulted in her stepping into the interim Country Director position in the wake of James’ passing.
+This unique skill set coupled with Fiona’s gifts of strategic thinking, a thoughtful, clear communication style, and a deep reverence and reliance on the Lord resulted in her stepping into the position of Seed Effect Uganda’s Country Director after James’, the former CD, unexpected passing.

 On her time with Seed Effect thus far, Fiona shared,